UoB-COMSM0166/2025-group-16/README.md

 - **Modular Architecture**: The design separates pages, assets (images, sounds), constants, and global states into distinct modules.
 New pages inherit from `BasePage`, using predefined interfaces (e.g., `setup()`, `draw()`) to add logic without affecting other components.
 For example, adding a new map involves creating a `MapGame` subclass, ensuring clean, component-based development.
 - **Map Flexibility**: `MapSelectionPage` and `MapGame` subclasses support six maps with unique rules, derived from `BaseMapGame` and `BaseMapIntro`.
 - **Player-NPC Interaction**: `Player` and `Robot` provide pre-defined API interfaces (e.g., `move()`, `hit()`), enabling easy integration of new map-specific logic.
-- **Onboarding**: `TutorialPage` and `TutorialDialog` provide onboarding, with a mandatory prompt for first-time users and a button-triggered option for returning players.
+- **Onboarding**: `TutorialPage` and `TutorialDialog` provide onboarding support, with a mandatory prompt for first-time users and a button-triggered option for returning players.

 ---